mozamimy/lambda-rds-tag-watcher/README.md

 ## About

-This program publishes a message to an SNS topic when there are no RDS instances without specified tags.
+An AWS Lambda function that publishes a message to an SNS topic when an RDS instance without specified tags is found.

 ## Run locally with SAM CLI